Understanding post-red giant branch binaries through stable mass transfer: Discussion

 \subsection{Limitations of our models}

-For all our models we assume conservative mass transfer, following \citet{Temmink2023}.
+For all our models, we assumed conservative mass transfer, following \citet{Temmink2023}.
 However, the circumbinary discs observed around post-AGB and post-RGB binaries indicate that at least some mass loss from the system must have occurred.
 Moreover, our models of mass transfer from RGB and early-AGB donors show substantial peak mass-transfer rates \citep{Temmink2023}, which suggests that high mass-transfer efficiencies are unlikely due to the long thermal timescales of the main-sequence companions \citep[e.g.][]{Hurley2002}.
 In addition, there is evidence from other types of post-mass-transfer binaries to suggest that mass transfer involving an RGB donor is at least partly non-conservative \citep[e.g.][]{Vos2018,Sun2021,Nine2023,Parsons2023}.

-Nevertheless, many previous works have shown that the core mass--orbital period relation is hardly affected by the non-conservative nature of stable mass transfer \citep{Tauris1999, DeVito2012, Chen2013, Smedley2014, Chen2017, Ge2024}.
+Nevertheless, many previous studies have shown that the core mass-orbital period relation is hardly affected by the non-conservative nature of stable mass transfer \citep{Tauris1999, DeVito2012, Chen2013, Smedley2014, Chen2017, Ge2024}.
 This is because the final orbital period of the binary is determined by the maximum radius achieved by the donor, which in turn is determined by its core mass and is independent of mass loss or angular momentum loss from the system, and only weakly dependent on the companion mass (see Appendix \ref{single star estimation} for further details).
 Thus, mass loss and angular momentum loss have only little effect on the orbital properties of binaries that have undergone stable mass transfer.
-For the purposes of this work, the assumption of conservative mass transfer does not meaningfully alter the luminosity--orbital period relations found and the conclusions drawn.
+For the purposes of this work, the assumption of conservative mass transfer does not meaningfully alter the luminosity-orbital period relations found and the conclusions drawn.